(From Accountancy magazine, February 1982)

 So when Mr Thompson made his offer, I didn’t hesitate.
 Given the calibre of some of my colleagues, it shouldn’t be difficult to make a mark.
 My knowledge of the stocks was comprehensive after the stats training, but the sales aspect of the job didn’t come easily: for a long time I was nervous of making a fool of myself on the telephone.

 The partners must have thought the safest course was to assign me accounts where the firm was doing little business, so I couldn’t do much damage, and might improve our revenue there.
-After a slow start, ambition eventually overcame fear.
+After a slow start – Mr Wild, one of the partners, had to take me out to lunch to remind me that I was supposed to be bringing in new business as well as looking after the admin – ambition eventually overcame fear.
 One lunchtime when I was alone, minding the shop, it was as if a switch had been flicked in my head: suddenly I knew what to do.
 I made four sales calls, and two of them were successful.
 The two partners on the desk came back to a couple of decent dealing slips they hadn’t expected.

 But the day I really got my feet under the desk was in 1983, on 3rd August which happens to be my birthday.
 A fund manager from a previously barren account which I had been carefully (but so far unsuccessfully) cultivating – supplying a stream of what I hoped was helpful information and analysis – called me up out of the blue.
 “Are you busy this morning?’ she asked.
 “Oh, one or two things on” I lied.
 She ignored my reply and pressed on.
 “Well, you will be now.
 Have you got a pen and paper?
 I want to sell these.”
 And she read out a long list of holdings.
 Over the day we got all the business done.
 Now I knew I could do the job.

-Of course, the problem for the firm in assigning its dead accounts to the new guy was that I now knew that the revenue I had generated attached to me personally as much as it did to the firm.
-This made me confident of what I was worth to my employer.
+Of course, the problem for the firm in assigning its barren accounts to the new guy was that I now knew that the revenue I had generated attached to me personally as much as it did to the firm.
+This made me confident of what I was worth to my employer, current or future.

 This was Thatcher’s decade, the age of the yuppie.
 Before long, opportunity knocked again in the shape of an approach from a rival firm.
 “Big Bang” was on the horizon, and broking firms, buoyed with cash from US and other banks, were aggressively recruiting.
-When Simon & Coates (soon to trade as Chase Manhattan) named the salary they were proposing to pay me, I needed time to consider it.
+When Simon & Coates (soon to trade as Chase Manhattan) named the salary they were proposing to pay me – roughly triple what I had been earning before – I needed time to consider it.
 About three seconds.
 I tried to contain my excitement.
 “I think that sounds reasonable” I said.
 I was on my way.
 And all thanks to that very dull article.